How to Web Scrape Walmart.com (2023 Update)

-Walmart.com is one of the biggest retailers in the world, with a major online presence in the United States.
-Because of such enormous reach, Walmart's public product data is often in demand for competitive intelligence analytics.
-So, how can we scrape this valuable product data?
+Walmart.com is a major global retailer with a significant presence in the United States.
+Due to its extensive reach, Walmart's public product data is often in demand for competitive intelligence analytics.
+So, how can we effectively extract this valuable product data through web scraping?

 $ pip install httpx parsel loguru